beaulebens/keyring/readme.txt

 Add files to includes/services/extended/ that either implement one of the includes/services/core/ service foundations, or start from scratch.
 Follow one of the existing service definitions for a template, and see service.php in the root of Keyring for some detail on methods you need to define, and optional ones that might make your life easier.

 == Changelog ==

+= =
+* Enhancement: Added a YouTube Service definition, based heavily on @superbia's Google Analytics one.
+* Bugfix: Updated links in readme for Google Analytics and Contacts to their user-facing URLs.

 = 1.9 =
 * Enhancement: Added a Google Analytics Service definition, props @superbia.